-Total Net Assets and Number of ETFs Have Increased in Recent Years Billions of dollars, year-end
+Total Net Assets and Number of ETFs Have Increased in Recent Years

+Billions of dollars, year-end

-10.0 percent of the total net assets in long-term funds.
-That share rose to 31.4 percent by 2018 (Figure 16).
+As index funds have grown in popularity, their share of the assets in long-term funds has also grown.
+In 2005, index ETFs and index mutual funds accounted for 10.0 percent of the total net assets in long-term funds.
+That share rose to 33.4 percent by year-end 2019 (Figure 15).
 Over the same time, the share attributable to index ETFs has increased significantly.
-In 2005, just 3.3 percent of the total net assets of long-term funds were in index ETFs, and by 2018 that share had risen to 15.7 percent.
-Index ETFs accounted for half of the 31.4 percent of the market share of index mutual funds and index ETFs in 2018.
+In 2005, just 3.3 percent of the total net assets of long-term funds were in index ETFs, and by 2019 that share had risen to 16.7 percent.
+Index ETFs accounted for half of the 33.4 percent of the market share of index mutual funds and index ETFs in 2019.

 ETFs fit well within the business model of compensating financial professionals through an asset-based fee.
 Compensation to financial professionals for distribution or account servicing and maintenance will typically be paid by the investor directly (rather than indirectly through a 12b-1 fee charged by the fund).
-Although some ETFs do bundle distribution fees in their expense ratios to cover marketing and distribution expenses, these fees are usually very small, ranging between 0.01 and 0.06 percent.
+Although some ETFs do bundle distribution fees in their expense ratios to cover marketing and distribution expenses, these fees are usually very small, typically less than 0.04 percent.
 Also, financial professionals often provide programs that offer investors a suite of ETFs suited to their investment goals.
-In such cases, investors would typically pay financial professionals an asset-based fee in addition to the expense ratios of the ETFs in the suite of ETFs selected.
+In such cases, investors would typically pay financial professionals an asset-based fee in addition to the ETF expense ratios in the suite of ETFs selected.